 You can read some of the stories at https://cooperativecity.org/tag/funding-the-cooperative-city/

-You can pick up a hard copy at a series of book launch events across Europe.
+You can pick up a copy at a series of events across Europe:

-Would you like to host a book presentation and workshop?
-Get in touch with us at firstname.lastname@example.org
+Would you like to host a book launch event?
+Contact firstname.lastname@example.org